nbd-wtf/poncho/README.md

 - **How can I get a hosted channel from a node running `poncho`?**

 For now, you can use https://sbw.app/ and paste a string containing `nodeid@host:port` or scan a QR code containing that same data, such as the QR codes from https://amboss.space/); or use https://github.com/fiatjaf/cliche and specify that same data using the `request-hc` command.

+- **How can I have a whitelist of nodes that can get a channel from my `poncho`?**

+To achieve this you must use the `"requireSecret"` option on your `config.json`.
+See [Configuration](#configuration) above.
+Then instead of giving your node address to your friends and family, you must conjure a [LUD-07 lnurl](https://github.com/fiatjaf/lnurl-rfc/blob/luds/07.md) and ask them to paste/scan that with their [SBW](https://sbw.app/).
+The secret must be specified in the lnurl response.
+Then the wallet will use it when invoking the hosted channel and it will work.
+You can use this flow to create any kind of arbitrary restriction to your hosted channels, including selling them, giving them dynamically or programmatically, or just restricting them to a fixed set of people to whom you give the secret lnurl.

 - **Is LND going to be supported?**